Welcome to Bermuda!

 Mortgages and mortgage rates

 The Book of Mortgages at the Registrar General's Office will have details of all conveyances where mortgages are involved and all re-conveyances satisfying the mortgage.
-Bermuda banks are now willing to lend approved buyers up to 80 percent of the appraised value of a house.
-With an average mortgage of 20 years, persons who are loaned $400,000 for an average-priced $500,000 house will pay a variable rate from 7.25 percent plus fees.
+Bermuda banks are willing to lend approved buyers up to 80 percent of the appraised value of a house or property when the applicant has the appropriate means.
+With an average mortgage of 20 years, persons who are given a mortgage should expect to pay a variable rate from 7.25 percent plus fees.
 A household would need to earn at least $7,000 a month to qualify.
+Organizations that provide mortgages include banks, savings and loan entities, possibly some local (Bermudian) insurance companies; some law firm's trust department.
+Some will lend to non-Bermudians.
+Terms range from 5-20 years.

 Planning Applications

-Bermuda largely follows the UK system, which has its flaws.
+Bermuda largely follows the UK system, except that the UK system has been amended recently, unlike in Bermuda.
 Technically, a neighbor can object to an owner or new owner's application to Planning for amendments, upgrades, improvements and renovations.
 Anyone contemplating buying a house that has been noted or described by a realtor or neighbors as needing fixing up or extended or improved or in any modified in a way that needs Planning approval and wanting to make any such alterations now or in the future should make a special point of first asking the selling agent for details and also neighbours of that property if they are likely to object.
 In theory, if not in practice too, a house clearly in need of an extension or other modification should have had planning permission in principle granted, after an appropriate plan has been submitted.
 It may reduce the prospective value of a house if this has not been done.
 A potential seller should also compare the asking price with an competent and reasonably timely market-price evaluation by a qualified surveyor.
 You are advised not to buy the house if a planning application is likely to be rejected.
 It's been claimed, but this is arguable, that no purchaser is likely to pay to have plans drawn up and neither would he be able to submit them, until after he/she is the owner and the old owner has received his payment.
 Any objections a new owner may or may not make to plans a new owner of a house may produce in the future would be the business of the neighbor or neighbors entirely, after considering whether there would be any point under the planning and zoning laws.

 Real Estate by Parish map